kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 2. **Scaling to meet the need**: `v1.3-1.9` (up to shared informers in controllers) or so.
 When we started trying to meet customer needs as we gained adoption, we found severe scale limitations in terms of CPU and memory.
-This where we broadened API machinery to include access patterns, but were still heavily focused on in-tree types.
+This was where we broadened API machinery to include access patterns, but were still heavily focused on in-tree types.
 We built the watch cache, protobuf serialization, and shared caches.

 3. **Fostering the ecosystem**: `v1.8-1.21` (up to CRD v1) or so.
-This when we designed and wrote CRDs (the considered replacement for third-party-resources), the immediate needs we knew were coming (admission webhooks), and evolution to best practices we knew we needed (API schemas).
+This was when we designed and wrote CRDs (the considered replacement for third-party-resources), the immediate needs we knew were coming (admission webhooks), and evolution to best practices we knew we needed (API schemas).
    This enabled an explosion of early adopters willing to work very carefully within the constraints